xiix0/scam/README.md

-You recoil from the crude; you tend naturally toward the exquisite.
+Q:	What's the difference between USL and the Titanic?
+A:	The Titanic had a band.